-The public may submit their comments for the SWMP in 4 different manners.
+The public may submit their comments for the SWMP in 3 different manners.
 If another format becomes relevant or is more easily accessible, it will be added to the list and advertised as well.

-- 1. Comments will be accepted through email to the Town Environmental Regulation Compliance Specialist between 12am of the starting day of the advertised comment period through 12pm of the final day of the comment period. - 2.
+- 1. Comments will be accepted through email to the Town Environmental Regulation Compliance Specialist between 12am of the starting day of the comment period through 11:59pm of the final day of the comment period. - 2.
 Comments will be taken through a phone call directly to the Town Planning Department or the Environmental Regulation Compliance Specialist directly during Town Hall hours (8am-4pm) Monday through Friday of the comment period. - 3.
 Comments will be recorded during in-person visits to the Planning Department during Town Hall hours (8am-4pm) Monday through Friday within the timeframe of the comment period. - 4.
-Comments may be received at any time of day or any day of the year though the "Comments on Stormwater Plan" comment box on pelhamweb.com.
-This link is available 24/7, 365 days a year for the public to access and submit their thoughts. - 5.
 All comments will be given to and compiled by the Town Environmental Regulation Compliance Specialist.